-- Cooking- Making instant and flameless recipes like salads & sandwich was taught
+- Cooking- Making instant and flameless recipes like salads & sandwich were taught

-- Computer literacy- The training for Word Processing, Presentation, Spreadsheet, use of internet and emailing was imparted.
+- Computer literacy- The training for Word Processing, Presentation, Spreadsheet, use of the internet, and emailing was imparted.

 Overview of the vocational training workshops:

-The tribal students are frequently making the product learnt at the workshops.
+The tribal students are frequently making the product learned at the workshops.
 Visitors are showing interest in these products and even buying them during their visit to the campus.
-The girls are not just getting encouragement to make more of these products, but are also thinking of earning extra income to save for their higher education, while studying at this school.
+The girls are not just getting encouragement to make more of these products, but are also thinking of earning extra income to save for their higher education while studying at this school.